The meaning of Suehiro, correct usage to keep in mind, and manners to be aware of.

 Suehiro Meaning and Basics

 What kind of accessories does "suehiro" mean?
-Suehiro is one of the most important accessories for kimono, although it is rarely used in daily life.
+Although it is rarely used in daily life, suehiro is one of the most important accessories for kimono.
 First, we will explain the meaning behind suehiro, situations in which it is used, basic usage, types of suehiro, and other basic knowledge.

 The Meaning of Suehiro